hus-o/my-recipe-app/README.md

 * Post page has a form which posts to db and redirects to view page so user can see new post
 * The time taken input has a constraint to prevent anything other than number.
 The reason for this rather than input type=number was because the latter caused input issues where I couldn't change the value of the field.
 * Issue when trying to redirect users on form submission due to CORS error, so I just sent a response back to display after the api call, to which I added a button for users to click

+### Additional Comments
+* I would've liked to add more tests (functional ones) and styled it up and added pages for updating and deleting entries had time permitted and I didn't run into tons of errors with http requests and react & node joining